BYU-Hydroinformatics/gwdm/docs/source/installation.rst

 .. image:: images_install/thredds_edit3.png

-**Step 7: Set Up Geoserver**
+**Step 7: Set Up GeoServer**
 ----------------------------

-1. Open Geoserver browser and log in (localhost:8081/geoserver)
+1. Open GeoServer browser and log in (localhost:8081/geoserver)

 **Add a new workspace:**

-Go to “Workspaces” tab > “Add New Workspace” link
+Go to “Workspaces” tab > “Add New Workspace” link.
 Name it “gwdm” (Namespace can be anything)

 **Add a new store:**

-Stores tab > “Add New Store” link > “Postgis” link Select gwdm workspace from dropdown and set
+Stores tab > “Add New Store” link > “Postgis” link.
+Select gwdm workspace from dropdown and set:

 .. note::
    - Name: postgis